Integrality in the Steinberg module and the top-dimensional cohomology of SL_n(O_K): Introduction

 \begin{remark} The cohomology of arithmetic groups such as $\SL_n\O_K$ has been fruitfully studied via the theory of automorphic forms, see e.g.\ \cite{FrankeMain,FrankeSchwermer}.
 However, it can be difficult to extract concrete statements from them.
 For example, it is not clear how to see from \cite{FrankeMain} even Borel--Serre's result that the rational cohomology of $\SL_n\O_K$ vanishes above its vcd, let alone the sharper vanishing of Theorem~\ref{maintheorem:vanishing}.

 Franke~\cite{FrankeTopological} has also given a more practicable description of the Hecke-trivial subspace of $H^*(\SL_n\O_K;\Q)$.
 For example, for a quadratic imaginary field $K=\Q(\sqrt{-d})$, it can be deduced from \cite[Theorem~9]{FrankeTopological} that $H^i(\SL_n\O_k;\Q)$ contains no Hecke-trivial cohomology for $i>\SLvcd-n+1$.
-But as Theorem~\ref{maintheorem:nonvanishing} shows, this cannot capture all the cohomology; indeed, the Hecke action on the classes we construct in Theorem~\ref{maintheorem:nonvanishing} will be twisted by nontrivial ideal class characters. \end{remark}
+But as Theorem~\ref{maintheorem:nonvanishing} shows, this cannot capture all the cohomology; indeed, the Hecke action on the classes we construct in Theorem~\ref{maintheorem:nonvanishing} will be twisted by nontrivial ideal class characters, and thus is not captured by this result of Franke. \end{remark}